cscart/docs/en/developer_guide/api/entities/orders.rst

             | ``1``—yes
         -   Defines if the order was repaid.
     *   -   products
-        -   *array*
+        -   *object*
-        -   An array with the information about the ordered :doc:`products <products>`.
+        -   The information about the ordered :doc:`products <products>`.
     *   -   promotion_ids
         -   *string*
         -   A string of promotion IDs separated by commas.
     *   -   promotions
         -   *array*
-        -   An array with the data of applicable promotions.
+        -   The data of applicable promotions.
     *   -   need_shipping
         -   | ``true``
             | ``false``